Toronto Blue Jays

 Toronto’s middle-class existence within the majors continued even as the offense was given a burst of power from late bloomin’ boomers Jose Bautista and Edwin Encarnacion; a massive talent grab via free agency and trades in 2013 failed to shake the team to the top, but more moves in 2015 finally resulted in their first divisional title in 22 years and back-to-back ALCS appearances (and defeats).

 No MLB team faced more challenges from the COVID-19 pandemic than the Blue Jays, who for nearly two full seasons to start the decade could not play in Toronto as Canada shut off its border with the United States to prevent viral spread.
-Whether their home was Rogers Centre, Buffalo or Dunedin, the Blue Jays played an entertaining brand of ball thanks to All-Star efforts from legacies Vladimir Guerrero Jr. and Bo Bichette, burly pitcher Alek Manoah and underrated closer Jordan Romano.
+Whether their home was Rogers Centre, Buffalo or Dunedin, Florida, the Blue Jays played an entertaining brand of ball thanks to All-Star efforts from legacies Vladimir Guerrero Jr. and Bo Bichette, burly pitcher Alek Manoah and reliable closer Jordan Romano.